May I apply for the EB-5 program if I have been previously denied a visa to the US?

 What documents are required for the EB-5 process?

 While documentation is case-specific, dependent on how the investor earned the funds, in general, USCIS will require identification documentation (copies of passports), a resume, tax returns, bank statements, and business documents.
-After approval, the embassy will require police certificates from all members of the family at least 16 years old; medical examination results; and statutory documents, such as birth, marriage, and divorce certificates, as applicable.
+After approval, the documents needed to complete the process will depend on whether the investor is consular processing through an embassy or adjusting status in the United States.
+The embassy will require police certificates from all members of the family at least 16 years old; medical examination results; and statutory documents, such as birth, marriage, and divorce certificates, as applicable.
+If adjusting status in the United States, police certificates are not required.

-Besides the $500,000 or $1,000,000 investment, the regional centers require fees to cover their marketing and administrative expenses in the amount of $25–50,000.
+Besides the $800,000 or $1,050,000 investment, the regional centers require fees to cover their marketing and administrative expenses.
 In certain cases, these expenses can be negotiated.
 Legal fees vary, depending on the attorney.
 Government duties, medical exam expenses, courier costs, and translation can add another $5–10,000.

 What is the most common reason for rejection of an EB-5 petition?